NEXT (ion thruster): Design

 The NEXT engine is a type of solar electric propulsion in which thruster systems use the electricity generated by the spacecraft's solar panel to accelerate the xenon propellant to speeds of up to 90,000 mph (145,000 km/h or 40 km/s).
 NEXT can consume 6.9 kW power to produce 237 mN thrust, with a specific impulse of 4,170 seconds (compared to 3120 for NSTAR), and has been run for over five years.
 It can be throttled down to 0.5 kW power, when it has a specific impulse of 1320 seconds.

-The NEXT thruster has demonstrated, in ground tests, a total impulse of 17 MN·s; which as of 2010 was the highest total impulse ever demonstrated by an ion thruster.
+The NEXT thruster has demonstrated, in ground tests, a total impulse of 17 MN·s, which as of 2010 was the highest total impulse ever demonstrated by an ion thruster.
 A beam extraction area 1.6 times that of NSTAR allows higher thruster input power while maintaining low voltages and ion current densities, thus maintaining thruster longevity.

 In November 2010, it was revealed that the prototype had completed a 48,000 hours (5.5 years) test in December 2009.
-Thruster performance characteristics, measured over the entire throttle range of the thruster, were within predictions and the engine showed little signs of degradation and is ready for mission opportunities.
+Thruster performance characteristics, measured over the entire throttle range of the thruster, were within predictions and the engine showed little sign of degradation and is ready for mission opportunities.